Aventures in HellwQrld Presents: Rains Explains Blackjack

 I mean, it's 50-50.

-Now they've got a lot of cards they can draw to make a hand and not so many cards that can bust them.
+Now they've got a lot of cards that can draw to make a hand and not so many cards that can bust.

-And that's the thing, is that when the dealer has a good card for them showing, you're in trouble and you have to, you have to go out.
+And that's the thing is that when the dealer has a good card for them showing, you're in trouble and you have to go out.

-And you can do this with two twos, two threes, up through any two face cards or a 10 and a face card.
+And you can do this with two twos, two threes, up through any two face cards or a ten and a face card.

 Splitting 20, which is something you should never do.